Last Updated on October 23, 2023 by Editorial Team

 1. Shape Slicer 3D

-Slice the block, choose the slot and fit!
+Slice the block, choose the slot, and fit!
 This is how you learn to understand the spatial aspects of any figure or pattern.
-Levels help you challenge yourself to vary difficulties and tease your brain further.
+Levels help you challenge yourself to various difficulties and tease your brain further.
 The feeling of satisfaction and zeal to learn more help you extract the best experience.
 Parents can also participate to promote collaborative learning.

 App Link: Playstore